taciturnaxolotl/indiko/README.md

 # Indiko

 No that was not a typo the project's name actually is `indiko`!
-This is a small implementation of [IndieAuth](https://indieweb.org/How_to_set_up_web_sign-in_on_your_own_domain) running on cloudflare workers and serving as the authentication provider for my homelab / side projects.
+This is a small implementation of [IndieAuth](https://indieweb.org/How_to_set_up_web_sign-in_on_your_own_domain) running on bun with sqlite and lit web components and serving as the authentication provider for my homelab / side projects.

 The canonical repo for this is hosted on tangled over at [`dunkirk.sh/indiko`](https://tangled.org/@dunkirk.sh/indiko)